mikatuo/vscode-defold-buddy/README.md

 <details><summary>Known issues</summary>

 For now the suggestions are not refreshed automatically when you make any changes to your .go and .collection files.
-For now you need to re-index them manually by runnin a command.
+For now you need to re-index them manually by running a command.

 1. Open a `.script` file, you should see suggestions after typing a `"`, or pushing `Ctrl+Enter` with cursor next to a `"`.
 2. Run "Defold Buddy: Index game files for autocompletion" when you need to refresh the autocompletion